-AP broadcasts the domain name to indicate the home Wi-Fi providers.

-Signup Security This is an optional field and is disabled by default.
+- 6. Name: Enter the name for the Wi-Fi operator profile. - 7.
+Description (Optional): Enter description for the venue profile. - 8.
+Signup Security: This is an optional field and is disabled by default.
 Enabling would mean that operator supports onboarding.